subvertnormality/mosaic/README.md

 ### Melody composition

-The pattern tools empower you to create complex harmonic rhythm sections.
-However, you may now realise it's the [channel](#channel) editor that is the powerhouse of _Mosaic_.
-It allows you to not just utilise patterns, apply them to different scales, and merge them together in interesting ways, but also to augment these with melodies and interest afterwards too.
-Infact, it's possible to create entire songs using just the channel editor alone.
-This is done using [Masks](#masks).
-Masks let you enter trigs, notes, velocities, and chords directly onto the channel editor grid.
+The pattern tools offer the ability to craft intricate rhythmic and harmonic sections.
+However, the true heart of Mosaic is the [channel editor](##channel-editor).
+This feature doesn't merely allow you to use patterns; it enables you to adapt them to various scales and combine them creatively.
+Additionally, you can enhance these patterns with melodies and other elements to further enrich your music.
+In fact, you can compose entire songs using just the channel editor, thanks to [Masks](#masks).
+Masks provide a direct method to input triggers, notes, velocities, and chords right into the channel editor grid, giving you precise control over your musical creations.

 ### Modulation, movement and interest

-A song with a solid chord progression, interesting rhythms, and knock-out melodies written on electronic devices can still end up sounding static and lifeless.
-The key, as you likely already know, is to add dynamics. movement, and interest through the use of copious but deliberate modulation. _Mosaic_ allows you to modulate your voices using [trig parameters](#trig-parameters) and trig locks.
-Trig locks are an Elektron term.
-It essentially means locking a parameter at a specific value on a step.
-You can lock any midi device parameter, mod parameter, the octave of a note, and the scale the note is quantised to.
+Even a song crafted with compelling chord progressions, engaging rhythms, and striking melodies can sometimes sound flat when produced on electronic devices.
+The secret to invigorating such tracks lies in the addition of dynamics, movement, and interest, which is often achieved through thoughtful and abundant modulation. _Mosaic_ provides robust tools for modulation, including [trig parameters](#trig-parameters) and [Trig locks](#trig-locks).
+"Trig locks" is a term borrowed from Elektron, referring to the ability to fix a parameter to a specific value at a certain step in the sequence.
+This feature allows you to control any MIDI device parameter, modulation parameter, the octave of a note, and even the scale to which the note is quantized, offering precise manipulation over the dynamics of your music.o.

 ### Song composition

-TODO
+At this point, your sequence is likely "full to the brim," containing all the elements of your song in its most complex form.
+For those familiar with Elektron devices, this stage can feel like a precarious juncture, where it's tempting to fall into a cycle of making minor adjustments to the same pattern repeatedly. _Mosaic_ offers a solution with its [song sequencer](#song-sequencer), designed to help you break free from this procrastination loop.

+To access the song editor, press the second key in the global menu's Grid button cluster.
+You'll be greeted by a grid where the first button is dimly lit, indicating the sequence you are currently working on.
+The song editor allows you to take this sequence and creatively manipulate it: you can mute channels, modify scale locks, alter pattern combinations and merge modes, adjust masks, and more.
+This flexibility enables you to develop your composition from the base sequence upwards.
+As you become accustomed to this workflow, you'll find that you can construct an entire song from a single sequence, streamlining your creative process.

 ## Dig deeper